alecandido/slides/slidev/2024-INFN-Trento/slides.md

 <div m-lg grid="~ cols-2" gap-sm>
 <div flex="~ col justify-center">

-For the single open source platform currently in Qibolab, there has been a dedicate effort to define a suitable server, to optimize the communication with the board.
+For the single open source platform <span v="top" text-xs italic style="font-variant: small-caps">FPGA firmware</span> currently in Qibolab, there has been a dedicate effort to define a suitable server, to optimize the communication with the board.

 <p text-right>
 &xrarr; Qibosoq